Stray Animal Care in Thailand

 While Thailand may be best known for its beautiful temples, beaches, and delicious cuisine, it hides a dark secret.
 Throughout the country, millions of stray dogs and cats overwhelm the streets, beaches, and temples.
 The massive number of stray animals is due to several reasons, for one, according to Buddhist culture, people can make merit by feeding stray animals.
 This act of kindness helps dogs and cats survive, but it also means that they reproduce much more successfully.
 This, coupled with very limited low-cost spay/neuter opportunities in most communities, means that millions of dogs are born onto the street each year.
-In busy cities like Metropolitan Bangkok, stray dogs are often victims of road traffic accidents and injuries.
 In a misguided attempt to manage the stray population, many shelters throughout Thailand attempt to house hundreds to thousands of dogs, which does nothing to actually improve animal welfare.

-In November, FOUR PAWS has teamed up with local charity Headrock Dogs Rescue to help address the suffering of stray animals.
-The program involves an outreach team to work with the local community to improve animal welfare in a sustainable way through education and engagement.
-In and around the city of Bang Saphan, the outreach team responds to animal emergencies, provides desperately needed medical care, and helps increase pet adoption.
-The program also focuses on temples, to help improve the living conditions for the hundreds of dogs and cats that call them home.
-Temple dogs and cats are enrolled in a feeding, vaccination, and sterilisation program, all at no cost to the temple.
-The outreach team also works closely with temple monks and nuns to empower them to provide better animal care.
+In November 2018, FOUR PAWS teamed up with local charity Headrock Dogs Rescue to help address the suffering of stray animals.
+The programme involved an outreach team to work with the local community to improve animal welfare in a sustainable way through education and engagement.
+In and around the city of Bang Saphan, the outreach team would respond to animal emergencies, provide desperately needed medical care, and helps increase pet adoption.
+The programme also focused on temples, to help improve the living conditions for the hundreds of dogs and cats that call them home.
+Temple dogs and cats were enrolled in a feeding, vaccination, and sterilisation programme, all at no cost to the temple.
+The outreach team also worked closely with temple monks and nuns to empower them to provide better animal care.

-Outside of the temples, the program sponsors sterilisation, treatment, vaccination services for pet owners who might not otherwise be able to afford medical care for their animals.
-For stray animals that are deemed too sick or debilitated to be returned to their home communities or temples, our partner, Headrock Dogs Rescue will provide them with ongoing shelter and care until they can hopefully be adopted into a forever home.
+Outside of the temples, the programme sponsored sterilisation, treatment and vaccination services for pet owners who might not otherwise be able to afford medical care for their animals.
+For stray animals that were deemed too sick or debilitated to be returned to their home communities or temples, our partner, Headrock Dogs Rescue provided them with ongoing shelter and care until they can hopefully be adopted into a forever home.
 As a result of our training and support, Headrock is now confidently continuing their efforts to provide high quality spay neuter services, lifesaving emergency response and community education and outreach year round.
 As the cooperation with FOUR PAWS has drawn to a close, we are happy and proud to have lent our support and expertise to this committed and hardworking group and feel certain that the future is bright for Bang Saphan's dogs.

 Update March 2021

-Since the program launched in 2018 there have been numerous achievements and developments for the 'forgotten dogs' of Bang Saphan, Thailand.
+Since the programme launched in 2018, there have been numerous achievements and developments for the 'forgotten dogs' of Bang Saphan, Thailand.
 Many hundreds of animals were sterilised and vaccinated, thousands of meals were distributed to hungry strays, countless emergency rescues and treatments were administered by the FOUR PAWS trained local outreach team and more than 150 dogs and puppies found their forever homes.